How to Access Property Records in Minnesota

 Assessments and appraisals are tools used to determine a property's value.
 Although similar, they differ in many ways.
 Tax officials use assessments to determine value, which does not always match the home's fair market value (FMV).
 Lenders and individuals use appraisals to ascertain the value of a property.

-Factors that Determine Property Values in Minnesota
+What Factors Determine Property Values in Minnesota

 Some of the factors that tilt property values in Minnesota include:

-- Location - Accessibility to transportation networks, good school districts, and shopping centers are conveniences many homeowners are willing to pay for.
+Location - Accessibility to transportation networks, good school districts, and shopping centers are conveniences many homeowners are willing to pay for.
 Therefore, areas in prime locations tend to have higher property values.

-- Proximity to Employment Opportunities - Short distances from property to major job centers such as Minneapolis, Rochester, Edina, and Richfield can make them value higher.
+Proximity to Employment Opportunities - Short distances from property to major job centers such as Minneapolis, Rochester, Edina, and Richfield can make them value higher

-- Property Taxes - Buyers must consider recurring costs, including taxes, when considering home purchases.
+Property Taxes - Buyers must consider recurring costs, including taxes when considering home purchases.
 Therefore, sellers may be inclined to lower sales prices of properties in areas with high property taxes.

-- Economic Factors - The economy's overall health may influence the property's value.
+Economic Factors - The economy's overall health may influence the property's value.
 Favorable economic conditions usually mean a strong real estate market and, thus, more affordable property values.

-- Proximity to Recreational Activities - Places such as Silver Bay, Afton, and Saint Paul have opportunities for recreational activities such as hiking.
+Proximity to Recreational Activities - Places such as Silver Bay, Afton, and Saint Paul have opportunities for recreational activities such as hiking.
 Properties in or close to these locations command higher property values.

-Privacy and Property Records
+Maintaining and Amending Minnesota Property Records

 It's important to note that property records are public records.
 That means that anyone can access them and request copies at any time.
 They don't need permission or even a reason.
 They can visit the local county recorder's office or find them online.